pasqal-io/qadence/README.md

 python -m hatch run python my_script.py
 ```

-> [!WARNING]
+**WARNING**
-> `hatch` will not combine nicely with other environment managers such as Conda.
+`hatch` will not combine nicely with other environment managers such as Conda.
 If you still want to use Conda,
 install it from source using `pip`:

 ```bash